 This chapter describes the requirements and the screens in the first sample application.
+Contents of this chapter:

-- Section 3.1, "Requirements for the First Sample Application" - Section 3.2, "Screenshots of the First Sample Application"
+- Requirements for the First Sample Application - Screenshots of the First Sample Application

 3.1 Requirements for the First Sample Application

 The application enables users to view employee information (such as first name, last name, email, and phone number), and add and remove benefits.
 A typical user of the application is an employee who manages benefits for other employees in a company.